duongphamtb5282/ocr-rag-pipeline/README.md

 - **Size window** — a unit over 400 tokens sub-splits **on sentence boundaries** into ≤ 400-token windows, so no fact straddles a cut.
 - **Overlap** — 10% overlap (40 tokens) between windows catches facts that fall across a boundary.
 - **Parent-child pointers** — every child carries its parent unit's text in the payload; a short child that would answer a question gets its full parent attached at answer time, so the LLM sees the complete role block, not a fragment.
+- **Section-context stamps** — every chunk's text carries `[Section: Work History — Acme Corp, Senior Engineer]` at index time (embedded **with** the chunk), so a query embedding can never see a role block without knowing it is a role block — "3 years at Acme" retrieves the right section even when the question only names the company.
+One version bump invalidates everything indexed before it.
 - **Write-time dedup** — before embedding, the indexer probes `(candidate, text_hash)`; re-uploading the same resume skips **every** chunk embed.
 Change one line → only the changed text embeds.
+- **Near-duplicate removal (MinHash)** — a self-contained MinHash signature (96 hash functions over word 5-shingles, zero new dependencies) skips chunks ≥ 90% similar to an already-indexed chunk of the **same** candidate — a lightly-edited duplicate upload that the exact hash misses.
+Scoped per-candidate by design: two candidates may legitimately share boilerplate.
 - **Versioned payloads** — schema bumps invalidate stale caches and rebuilds are incremental, not full re-embeds.

 ### Embeddings & the vector store

 - **Embeddings** — bge-m3 (1024-dim, multilingual) locally, or the cloud provider's embed model; the gateway falls back automatically when the active chat provider has no embedding endpoint (e.g. Anthropic → OpenAI/Azure).
 - **Vector store** — Qdrant OSS by default (persistent volume, `:6333`); pgvector and an in-memory backend are drop-in switches via one environment variable, behind a common interface.
+- **Dual-arm points (hybrid retrieval)** — every Qdrant point carries BOTH the dense embedding and a **sparse term vector** `{term: frequency}` written at index time (Qdrant-native named vectors — no second store, no sync problem).
+Queries build an IDF-weighted keyword arm from an in-process document-frequency registry; both arms run under the **same policy payload filter** and fuse by **Reciprocal Rank Fusion** (rank-based, scale-free — the two arms never need calibrated score scales).
+Name and acronym lookups ("Duong Pham", "FastAPI", "Acme") stop depending on embedding luck.
+Memory/pgvector backends degrade to dense-only with a logged warning — one environment variable restores parity.
 - **Payload filtering** — hard policy rules (employer filters, skills/location/role constraints) are applied as vector-store payload filters *before* semantic search, so candidates excluded by policy never enter the ranking.

 ---